Beth is an online writer and cacti enthusiast. She enjoys sharing her knowledge of cacti with her readers.

-The number of ribs is extremely variable although most cultivated specimens seem to have between ten and fifteen.
-The size of the ribs varies too from plant to plant, some having very shallow, barely visible ridges and others having prominent, quite conspicuous ones.
+The number of ribs is extremely variable, although most cultivated specimens seem to have between 10 and 15.
+The size of the ribs varies, too, from plant to plant; some have very shallow, barely visible ridges and others have prominent, quite conspicuous ones.
 The spines are at first pale yellow but as they mature they turn brown and ultimately become quite white.

-The radials are normally nine in number but they can be very much more numerous on some varieties.
-They surround a solitary central spine which is a little longer.
+The radials are normally nine in number, but they can be more numerous in some varieties.
+They surround a solitary central spine, which is a little longer.
 The white nocturnal flowers are only produced on much older plants.

-Haageocereus comprises a number of very attractive species which are chiefly remarkable for their highly coloured spines.
+Haageocereus comprises a number of very attractive species that are chiefly remarkable for their highly coloured spines.
 The varieties available can be divided into two categories depending on the thickness and coarseness of the spines.
-Of the group with slender spines Haageocereus chosicensis is by far the most common species in cultivation today, and is distinguished by its strongly coloured yellowish spines.
+Of the group with slender spines, Haageocereus chosicensis is by far the most common species in cultivation today, and is distinguished by its strongly coloured yellowish spines.

 The second group of Haageocereus is characterized by coarser spines and was once probably called Binghamia acrantha.
 This species has thicker stems, up to 3 in (8 cm) in diameter, and fewer ribs, normally not exceeding fourteen in number.
 These species also tend to produce yellowish hair at the areoles as well as the spines.

 Cephalocereus palmeri is, a more rewarding cephalocereus to grow than the more frequently found C. senilis.
 It is considerably faster growing, and the stems with their many fewer ribs, numbering seven to nine, are more clearly visible, while the bluish tinge of the young growth can also be observed.
 In Eastern Mexico, where it grows wild, this species attains a height of nearly 20 ft (6 m) and carries numerous branches.